 - Do not activate plugins in WordPress that add metaboxes to the content editor if you are not going to use those metaboxes.
 By doing this you complicate the user experience unnecessarily.

-- Before installing a plugin in WordPress, make sure it is a plugin with a minimum of quality and that it does not break other plugins already installed.
+- Before installing a plugin in WordPress, make sure it is a plugin with a high level of quality and that it does not break other plugins already installed.

 All this post is motivated by the fact that many times we have encountered client installations with problems caused by bad plugin management (repetitions, abandoned plugins, low quality ones, etc.).
 Believe it or not, this is much more common than we think.
 We hope that with this article we have contributed to solving the problem.
 Or at least to reducing it.